Retinal vein occlusion

 Treatment offered for Retinal Vein Occlusion

 All of Private Eye Surgery consultants (Mr Aftab, Mr Majid & Mr Hasan) have a subspecialist interest in retinal problems.They offer the latest treatments for retinal vein occlusions.
-They have extensive experience in treating retinal vein occlusion with laser surgery, intravitreal injections of anti-Vascular Endothelial Growth Factor drugs (Eylea, Lucentis & Avastin) and intravitreal Ozurdex implants.
+They have extensive experience in treating retinal vein occlusion with laser surgery, intravitreal injections of anti-Vascular Endothelial Growth Factor drugs (Vabysmo, Eylea, Lucentis & Avastin) and intravitreal Ozurdex implants.

 Laser surgery